sjml/pozzo/notes/tests.md

     ✅ can't log in with wrong credentials
     ✅ can log in with right credentials
-    ✅ login check serves new usable token can't upload without credentials
+    ✅ login check serves new usable token
+    ✅ can't upload without credentials
+    ✅ can upload with credentials
+    ✅ cannot upload incorrect file type
+    ✅ cannot upload incorrect image type
-    upload 10 pictures
+    ✅ upload 10 pictures, verify hashes
-    should all be in unsorted
+    ✅ verify that all declared sizes exist for all images ✅ download original image and confirm it has same hash as upload all uploads should be in unsorted
     create new album
     move 5 pictures to that album
     create another new album (set to private)